 These little cards I backed and laminated to make them more sturdy and popped the corresponding animals next to them.
 This was the first thing Floss went to explore.
 She moved them onto her little table and began to look at the animals and cards.
 When she spotted the turtle she was so excited and put the fabric turtle on top of the card.
 She spent so much time with them matching up and as she did I gave her the name of the animal.
 I think whale could be the new favourite word and she’s been carrying the Orca round all morning.
 This is such a great way to introduce new vocabulary to little ones.

 Other ocean animals I put in a wooden bowl for her to explore.
 I know I need to make some more cards to match these as she’s very interested in knowing the names.
 I’m realising I need to brush up on my shark naming knowledge tonight as just saying ‘shark’ is leading to disbelieving looks!

 We love books!
-Sadly, I've realised I'm a little limited in ocean books, so we'll definitely be scouring charity shops this week for more fiction and non-fiction texts.
-We've got one of my previous class's favourites Commotion in the Ocean - a lovely, bounce along rhyming book, Tiddler the little fish with the big imagination and The Emperor's Egg a Dad looking after his precious egg through the harsh winter.
+Sadly, I’ve realised I’m a little limited in ocean books, so we’ll definitely be scouring charity shops this week for more fiction and non-fiction texts.
+We’ve got one of my previous class’s favourites Commotion in the Ocean – a lovely, bounce along rhyming book, Tiddler the little fish with the big imagination (this book is around level Turquoise on the book band levels) and The Emperor’s Egg a Dad looking after his precious egg through the harsh winter.